 All that said, the murder rates per state in 2017 are as follows.
 Note that each data point reflects the number of people who were murdered in a given state per 100,000 people.
-As an example, Alabama’s murder rate in 2017 is a value of 12.9, but this is not an average number of people killed in the state annually.
-Instead, for every 100,000 residents of Alabama, there are nearly 13 deaths caused by homicide.
+As an example, Alabama’s murder rate in 2017 is a value of 12.9, meaning that for every 100,000 residents of Alabama, there are nearly 13 deaths caused by homicide.

 Louisiana has the highest murder rate in the U.S. of 14.4 murders per 100,000 residents.
 Murders were more than twice as common in Louisiana as they were nationwide.
 Murders are disproportionately concentrated in urban areas, especially New Orleans.
 New Orleans has a murder rate of about 37 per 100,000 residents, one of the highest of any U.S. city, followed by Baton Rouge with a murder rate of 35.1.

 Alabama has the second-highest murder rate of 12.9 murders per 100,000 residents.
 This is also more than twice the rate nationwide.
 In Alabama, Birmingham has the most gun violence and, therefore, the highest murder rate of 37.1.
 Fairfield, Anniston, Pritchard, and Troy are other cities with the highest murder rates in Alabama.